Frequently Asked Questions

 You may presently use the online system for filing Requests for Arbitration, and Responses, applications for expedited formation of the tribunal, applications for expedited appointment of a replacement arbitrator, and applications for the appointment of an Emergency Arbitrator.

 Yes: you will have an option to attach documents to your filing.
-Files must be less than 64MB and uploaded in one of the following formats: txt, pdf, doc, docx, jpg or jpeg.
+Files must each be less than 256MB and uploaded in one of the following formats: txt, pdf, doc, docx, jpg or jpeg.

 No: online filing is an additional service provided by the LCIA, which you may use if you wish to do so.
 If you prefer, you may continue to file documents in hard copy or by email as previously.

 Yes: if you submit your filing online, you must also pay any filing fees online.

 Our online filing system allows you to pay for any filing fees using a credit card, via the Worldpay payment gateway or PayPal.
 After completing your form, you will be directed to our payment pages where you should enter the necessary credit card information.
 Your filing will only be submitted to the LCIA once payment has successfully been processed.

 If you have chosen to use the standard electronic form, the LCIA online filing system will generate a PDF of the document you have filed, which you can print and/or save in order to then send it (together with any relevant attachments) to the other parties to the arbitration.